-Pulmonary hypertension is a progressive disease with high mortality.
-We have recently identified a novel molecular mechanism of pulmonary hypertension using genetic knockout mouse models and pharmacological approaches (J. Clin Invest.
-2009, 119: 2009-2018). eNOS activation secondary to Caveolin-1 deficiency induces PH through nitration-mediated impairment of PKG activity.
-These main features of the molecular basis of PH identified in mouse models are recapitulated in lung tissues from patients with idiopathic pulmonary arterial hypertension.
-It is our goal to provide novel therapeutic approaches for the therapy of this devastating disease through inhibiting oxidative/nitrative stress-induced PKG nitration.
+2) Novel signaling mechanisms underlying the pathogenesis of pulmonary hypertension (PH).
+Following our discovery of the critical role of Caveolin-1 deficiency in the pathogenesis of PH, we have recently identified a novel molecular mechanism of PH using genetic knockout mouse models and pharmacological as well as translational approaches (J. Clin.
+Invest.
+2009, 119: 2009). eNOS activation secondary to Caveolin-1 deficiency induces PH through tyrosine nitration-mediated impairment of PKG activity.
+The main features of the molecular basis of PH identified in mouse models are recapitulated in lung tissues from patients with idiopathic pulmonary arterial hypertension (IPAH).
+It is our goal to elucidate the signaling pathways regulating oxidative and nitrative stress underlying the pathogenesis of PH in animal models and humans and thereby provide novel therapeutic approaches for the therapy of this devastating disease.